 To ensure uniformity in size, the range in size between produce in the same package shall not exceed 4 cm.

-Stick-type cauliflower are exempted from the sizing provisions.
+Loose-headed long-stemmed cauliflower are exempted from the sizing provisions.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.